 8. Disadvantaged Community (DAC), defined in Water Code 79505.5 (as a community with an annual median household income that is less than 80% of the statewide median household income), are typically more vulnerable to the effects of climate extremes.
 What percentage of DAC make up your service area?
-1-24% of customer rs 9a.
+1-24% of custome rs 9a.
 Check all programs your agency offers to DAC communities.
-Bill assistance Direct install Discounted rates DAC targeted reba tes Community benefi ts programs Prop 1 DAC Comm water education ar programs for low-income qualified customers. implementation m.
-We also addre s adjacent to ou of a DAC Community ess special needs for service area that
+Bill assistance Direct install Discounted rates DAC targeted reba tes Community benefi ts programs Prop 1 DAC Comn water education a nunity Involveme nd community pr nt Programs for iorities 9b. (optional) Please describe "other" programs for low-income qualified customers.
+Through the Watersheds Coalition of Ventura County, Calleguas supports implementation of a DAC Community Involvement Program.
+We also address special needs for small water systems adjacent to our service area that cannot afford Metropolitan's annexation fees.